enumiton/renum/README.md

 ## Icons

+⚠️ The icon pack will likely be split into its own NPM package due to its install size.

 All of the icons are from [Tabler Icons](https://github.com/tabler/tabler-icons), a project which provides free and open source icons created by [Paweł Kuna](https://github.com/codecalm).